chenmin1107/cs6244_motionplanning/README.md

 1. cd ~/

-2. vim .bashrc
+2. vim .bashrc (or whatever editor you like)

 3. add the follwing line at the end of your .bashrc file

 export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:<your path to>/cs6244_motionplanning/

-4. Then,

-source ~/.bashrc
+4. source ~/.bashrc

 ### 5. List of content and build the packages